adap/flower/doc/source/strategies.rst

     strategy = fl.server.strategy.FedAvg()
     fl.server.start_server(config={"num_rounds": 3}, strategy=strategy)

-This creates a strategy with all parameters left a default and passes it to the :code:`start_server` function.
+This creates a strategy with all parameters left at their default values and passes it to the :code:`start_server` function.
 It is usually recommended to adjust a few parameters during instantiation:

 .. code-block:: python